i-abdullahirshad/gamepadscheck/src/content/articles/use-a-ps3-controller-on-pc.md

 Support for the DS3 specifically is inconsistent compared to newer pads.
 Try it before installing drivers, since it costs nothing to test, but do not be surprised if it does not detect the controller.

-If it does work, launch games through Steam, since Steam Input only applies to games in your library.
+If it does work, launch games through Steam, since Steam Input only applies to games in your library, which also gives you a powerful way to [remap controller buttons on PC](/remap-controller-buttons-on-pc/) for those titles.
 For anything else, add it as a non Steam game first.

 ### **Connecting over Bluetooth**